TApplencourt/IRPy/README.md

 ### Remarks

-In the source code, one can see that properties have no explicit parameter (in fact, IRPy mean [**I**mplicit **R**eference **P**arameter](http://osp.chickenkiller.com/mediawiki/index.php?title=IRP) for P**y**thon).
+In the source code of the snipper, one can see that properties have no explicit parameter (in fact, IRPy mean [**I**mplicit **R**eference **P**arameter](http://osp.chickenkiller.com/mediawiki/index.php?title=IRP) for P**y**thon).

-This simplify dramatically simplify program development.
+And this simplify dramatically sotfware developments.
 Indeed:
 - The global production tree is not known by the programmer, the programmer doesn’t handle the execution sequence.
 Just ask a property, it will be computed on the fly:
 ```python
 f = WeightFactory(1,1,1)